SuperDARN/rst/docs/references/general/rawacf.md

 | *rawacf.revision.minor* | *None*   | int       | Minor version number of the RAWACF algorithm                                            |
 | *thr*                   | *None*   | float     | Threshold factor                                                                        |

-!!!
-Note
-    The original intended usage of the `channel` parameter was to identify the data from the two separate frequency channels of the stereo radars (e.g. Hankasalmi).
-However, this parameter has sometimes been used for non-stereo radars when data from two different frequencies have been recorded in a single file.

 ## Vector Fields